Same Day Approval

 Three Hots and A Cot – Transitional Housing, Birmingham

-A local nonprofit providing safe shelter and supportive services to veterans.
+A local nonprofit providing safe shelter and supportive services to Veterans.

-• Offers transitional housing for veterans rebuilding their lives.
+• Offers transitional housing for Veterans rebuilding their lives.

-• Connects veterans with healthcare, job training, and permanent housing options.
+• Connects Veterans with healthcare, job training, and permanent housing options.

 Learn about Three Hots and A Cot